ttugbaa/Pistachio-Image-Classification/README.md

 # Pistachio Image Classification
 This study aims to identify these two types of pistachios, which are frequently grown in Turkey, by classifying them via convolutional neural networks(CNN).
-A total of 2148 images were obtained, 1232 of which were Kirmizi pistachios and 916 Siirt pistachios.
+There are a total of 2148 images, 1232 of which are Red pistachios, 916 of which are Siirt pistachios.

 In order to determine the most suitable classification model, the most successful model was determined via classification performed by using different CNN architectures.